 A critical examination of selected issues impacting the health of the nation and the role of sport in society.
 Fall, Spring.

 Prerequisite: Program admission and junior standing.
+Three semester hours

 EXERCISE AND SPORT SCIENCE 4326.
 ESSENTIALS OF SECONDARY PHYSICAL EDUCA-TION.